annetutil/annet/docs/usage/tutorial.rst

     ║        ║.12  10.2.3.0/24 .13║        ║
     ╚════════╝                    ╚════════╝

-There is a network with three routers with direct connection between each other.
+The network consists of three routers directly connected to each other.

-Out of band management IP addresses are:
+Out-of-band management IP addresses are:

 +--------+------------------+
 | Router |        MGMT      |